pisinger/measure-latency-to-azure-endpoints-with-pwsh/Readme.md

 ---

 **measure-latency-to-azure-endpoints-via-dotnet.ps1:** With that script you could do your latency checks natively in PowerShell, which might be more helpful when running it from Linux-based edge devices.
 It again connects to the endpoints specified in `$endpoints` hash table.
-By default it will make 4 consequent TCP connects to grab average timings - you can adjust this by changing "iterations" param.
-Beside of AVG it will give you also the MIN and MAX latency value.
+By default it will make 4 consequent TCP connects to grab average timings (at least 3 connect attempts required) - you can adjust this by changing "iterations" param.
+Beside of AVG it will give you also the MIN and MAX latency value - for the average the lowest and highest value will be excluded.

 ---